rryms/READ_IT/Note_controller/computer_science/cs162_os/Abstraction.md

 [toc]
 # Lec1.
 What is an Operating System?
 [slide](./slides/lec1.pdf)
+## Summary
+* OS
+  * Provide convenient abstractions to handle diverse hardware
+    * Convenience, protection, reliability obtained in creating the illusion
+  * Coordinate resources and protect users from each other
+     * Using a few critical hardware mechanisms
+  * Simplify application development by providing standard services
+  * Provide fault containment, fault tolerance, and fault recovery
+  * CS162 combines things from many other areas of computer science:
+     * Languages, data structures, hardware, and algorithms
+* Definiton
+  * Not universal
+    * Everything a vendor ships when you order an operating system” is good approximation
+    * the **Kernel**
+      * running at all times on the computer
+### OS function
+* Referee
+  * Manage protection, isolation, and sharing of resources
+    * Resource allocation and communication
+* Illusionist
+  * Provide clean, easy-to-use abstractions of physical resources
+    * Infinite memory, dedicated machine
+    * Higher level objects: files, users, messages
+    * Masking limitations, virtualization
+* Glue
+  * Common services
+  * Storage, Window system, Networking
+  * Sharing, Authorization
+  * Look and feel
 ***Operating Systems are at the Heart of it All***
 * Make the incredible advance in the underlying technology available to a rapidly evolving body of applications